-- A ^O require reference to a wide range of resources.

-- B should be at least 250 words in length.

-- C focus on key terms and concepts in media studies.

-- D ^O do not have answers.
+- A C require reference to a wide range of resources. - B Should be at least 250 words in length. - c of focus on key terms and concepts in media studies. - D onot have answers.

-- 25 Dr Richardson explains that essays 1 and 2
+25 Dr Richardson explains that essays 1 and 2

-- A ^C are to be the same length.
+- A C are to be the same length.

-- B ^O should both be analytical.
+- B Should both be analytical.

-- C both emphasize studies of audiences.
+- C oboth emphasize studies of audiences.

-- D should be especially easy for David.
+- D Should be especially easy for David.